 Black Friday and the Vulture Culture

-The chances of an individual shoving an old women aside to reach a #bargain when they’re alone for example is low, of course there’ll always be a percentage who won’t adhere to this, but by and large we are far more aware of #boundaries, be it #social or otherwise when we are alone.
-When amongst a group however, we tend to morph from socially aware individuals to children, egged on by each other and comforted by the fact that we are hidden amongst the larger group.
+The chances of an individual shoving an old women aside to reach a #bargain for example is low, but of course there will always be the exception who won’t adhere to this.
+By and large we are far more aware of boundaries, be it #social or otherwise when we are alone.
+When amongst a group however we tend to regress from socially aware individuals to children, egged on by each other, comforted by the fact that we are hidden amongst the larger group.

-Black Friday turned some #shoppers into vultures, spurred on by the chance of a bargain and the anonymity provided by being amongst a group.
+Black Friday turns some shoppers into vultures, spurred on by the chance of a bargain and the anonymity provided of being amongst a group.

-You would be wrong to assume that the people who became embroiled in these farces were just teenagers or ‘bad’ people.
-The reality is most of them are like you and me, the difference is we were wise enough to stay at home this weekend.
+You would be wrong to assume that the people who become embroiled in this are just teenagers or ‘bad’ people.
+The reality is most of them are like the rest of us, the difference is we were wise enough to stay at home!